BigPolarBear1/factorization_v3/README.md

 Give me a few days now to address these issues, and you'll see ;).

 Update: Ah lol, I see how it works now.
-We just need to get the modulus big enough, then most of those coefficient combinations will work since we are now garantueed to be at the correct i value
+We just need to get the modulus big enough, then most of those coefficient combinations will work since we are now garantueed to be at the correct i value.

+I'll fix it tomorrow.
+Enough work for today.
+I know I have it now.
+Few more day doesn't matter.